klohner/honeywell-wireless-doorbell/README.md

 ## The Wireless Signal

-The Honeywell wireless transmitter I have direct access to is the RPWL400W, though I was able to look at three of them.
+The Honeywell wireless transmitter I have direct access to is the RPWL400W, though I was able to look at several of them.
 I also have tested with a Series 9 and Series 3 receiver.

 When the wireless doorbell button is pressed, it sends out a signal centered at